omunroe-com/http2specwiki/Ops.md

 HTTP/2, however, is designed to have fewer, longer-lived connections, and it's anticipated that clients will be keeping them open much more aggressively.
 This provides fewer opportunities for servers to shift traffic.
-If a server breaks connections pre-emtively in order to load balance or failover, it can also have a greater negative effect, since more than one request can be "in flight" simultaneously.
+If a server breaks connections pre-emptively in order to load balance or failover, it can also have a greater negative effect, since more than one request can be "in flight" simultaneously.

 The new protocol accommodates these situations in a few ways, improving operability along the way.

-Firstly, the GOAWAY frame allows servers to announce that they will not serve additional requests on a connection, while still completing those that preceed the GOAWAY.
+Firstly, the GOAWAY frame allows servers to announce that they will not serve additional requests on a connection, while still completing those that precede the GOAWAY.
 This allows a connection to be shut down in an orderly fashion, and its use is required in HTTP/2.

 Additionally, the ALTSVC frame allows a server to redirect traffic to another location, without